top of page

 2018 - Finalist in the Young Artists Development Fund’s ‘Hong Kong Territory-wide Youths Painting Day’

-Ngai Ning Yu (b.2003, Hong Kong) is currently pursuing a BA in Fine Art Painting at the University of the Arts London, where she will graduate in 2025.
+Ngai Ning Yu (b.2003, Hong Kong) completed her Bachelors degree in Fine Art Painting with First Class Honours at the University of the Arts London, graduating in 2025.
 Her work is rooted in a profoundly nostalgic and often detached perspective, and her paintings exist in the grey area between memory and invention, preserving the impermanence of lived experiences.

 Yu has received multiple awards for her work.
 She won First Prize in Asia Society’s Sincerely Me – Inspired by Pan Yu Lin competition (2019) and was shortlisted for the UOB Art in Ink Awards the same year.
 In 2020, she was a finalist for the Sovereign Art Students Prize and was awarded a Visual Arts Scholarship from Discovery College.
 Her work continues to explore themes of memory, home, and belonging, resonating with a wide audience through her exhibitions and curatorial projects.